mark-sila/nuxt-graphql-crud/README.md

-# Nuxt Apollo CRUD
+# Nuxt GraphQL CRUD

-Creating CRUD system using Nuxt and Apollo
+Creating TodoList using Nuxt with GraphQL

 ## Installation